PolyPasswordHasher/PolyPasswordHasher/README.md

 <a name="implementation"/>
 #### "Where can I get an implementation of PolyPassHash?"

 This repository, contains the [PolyPassHash Python reference implementation](python-reference-implementation).
 This is written for readability and not performance or practical use.
-There is also a [C implementation](https://github.com/SantiagoTorres/PolyPassHash-C) underway.
+There is also a [C implementation](https://github.com/SantiagoTorres/PolyPassHash-C) available.

 We would love to see a PHP implementation for common frameworks because many password hash breaches [occur on these systems](http://blog.passwordresearch.com/2013/02/passwords-found-in-wild-for-january-2013.html).